Skip to main content

 Disease Category: Organic Acidemias

-Methylmalonic acidemia refers to a group of inherited conditions in which the body can't breakdown certain parts of proteins and fats.
+Methylmalonic acidemia refers to a genetic metabolic condition in which the body cannot breakdown certain parts of proteins and fats.
 This leads to a build-up of toxic substances and bouts of serious illness called decompensation events or metabolic crises.
 Symptoms of a decompensation event include poor feeding, vomiting, trouble breathing, and lack of energy (lethargy).
 These can occur at different ages and can range from mild to severe.
-Methylmalonic acidemia is caused by changes in several different genes and is inherited in an autosomal recessive fashion.
+Methylmalonic acidemia is caused by changes in several different genes and is inherited in an autosomal recessive pattern.
 Long-term complications can include growth delay, intellectual disability, kidney disease, and pancreatitis.
-Methylmalonic acidemia can be isolated or may occur along with another condition called homocystinuria.
+Methylmalonic acidemia is included on the recommended uniform newborn screening panel in the United States.